Senior Hockey Advisor

 Bryan Murray was named general manager of the Ottawa Senators on June 18, 2007.
-The sixth general manager in the Senators’ modern era, the 2013-14 campaign will mark his 32nd consecutive in the NHL.
+The sixth general manager in the Senators’ modern era, the 2015-16 campaign will mark his 34th consecutive in the NHL.
 On Jan.
 13, 2014, Murray was appointed as president of hockey operations in addition to agreeing to a two-year contract extension.

 Murray was hired as the fifth head coach in Senators history on June 8, 2004.
 In two-plus seasons at the helm, he compiled a 107-55-20 record.
 In 2007, he led Ottawa to its first appearance in a Stanley Cup Final series, before losing in five games to the Anaheim Ducks.
 Murray returned to the head-coaching role in Ottawa on Feb.
 27, 2008, after relieving John Paddock, and posted a 7-9-2 record over the final 18 games of the 2007-08 regular season.

-The Shawville, Que., native came to the Senators from Anaheim, where he served as the Ducks’ senior vice-president and general manager.
-Murray was promoted to the posts in May 2002 and went on to transform the Ducks into Western Conference Champions in 2002-03.
+A native of Shawville, Que., Murray arrived in Ottawa from Anaheim, where he had served as the Ducks’ senior vice-president and general manager.
+He was promoted to the posts in May 2002 and went on to transform the Ducks into Western Conference Champions in 2002-03.
 Named the Ducks’ fifth head coach in 2001-02, he spent one season behind the Anaheim bench.

 Murray began his NHL coaching career with the Washington Capitals on Nov.
 11, 1981.
 He remained at the helm of the Capitals for the next 8 ½ seasons.
 Beginning with his first full season behind the Washington bench, the club had winning records and averaged 95 points per season over the next seven years.
 He won the Jack Adams Award in 1983-84 as the NHL’s coach of the year.

-In 18 years of coaching in the NHL, which also included seasons with the Detroit Red Wings and Florida Panthers, Murray ranks ninth in the league in all-time games coached (1,239) and is eighth in wins (620).
+In 18 years of coaching in the NHL, which also included seasons with the Detroit Red Wings and Florida Panthers, Murray ranks 13th in the league in all-time games coached (1,239) and is 10th in wins (620).
 He coached his 1,000th NHL game with Anaheim on Nov.
 28, 2001, and earned his 600th victory on Feb.
 20, 2007, in a 4-3 Senators win over Edmonton.